MicrosoftDocs/office-developer-client-docs.es-ES/docs/outlook/mapi/mapping-mapi-names-to-canonical-property-names.md

 ms.lasthandoff: 05/29/2019
 ms.locfileid: "34542705"
 ---
-# <a name="mapping-mapi-names-to-canonical-property-names"></a>Asignar nombres MAPI a nombres de propiedades canónicas
+# <a name="mapping-mapi-names-to-canonical-property-names"></a>Asignación de nombres MAPI a nombres de propiedades canónicas